Here are the steps to take in the process of getting pre-approved by a lender:

 - Local – Most banks are approved to lend in all 50 states.
 You may see and hear radio and TV ads from large lenders with super low rates.
 The truth is, all the money from mortgages come from the same place so we’ve all got just about the same rates.
 When you deal with a large out-of-state lender or bank, you will typically deal with one of their call centers.
 You may even deal with a different person each time you call and you will never get their cell number.
 If there’s nothing to gain by using an out-of-state lender, we recommend you stay local.
 Maryland lenders and loan officers know Maryland law inside and out and there is always something to be said about meeting someone in person.

-Mid Maryland Home Finder’s preferred lender is Finance of America Mortgage, LLC.
-Specifically the branch located in Westminster, MD.
-They are able to do business in several states however they specialize in Maryland and Pennsylvania.
-Although everything can be done over the phone and email, you can always stop in and meet with them in person.
-You can email them at firstname.lastname@example.org or call them at 443-487-4054.
-Their mortgage originators are also listed on our “Meet the Team” page with their cell numbers.
+Mid Maryland Home Finder’s preferred lender is Mortgage Right.
+They are able to do business in several states however they specialize in Maryland, Virginia and Pennsylvania.
+You can email Kenny Parr at Kenny@MortgageRight.com or call him at 443-244-2661.
+Kenny is also listed on our “Meet the Team” page with his contact information.